barrelstrength/sprout-docs/docs/forms/rendering-options.md

 # Rendering Options

 Rendering options allow you to customize form and field output without having to override the templates.
-If your needs go beyond the supported rendering options, see [Template Overrides](./template-overrides.md).

 Rendering options can be passed as a twig object to the `displayForm()` or `displayField()` tags.

 ``` twig
 {% set options = {